Cantata for Christmas Day

 It is followed by a recitativo for the tenor evangelist, telling the biblical libretto.
 Before the first aria „Bereite dich Zion“ comes an accompagnato recitativo for alto, two oboi d’amore and basso continuo.
 The aria is based on BWV 213’s 9th movement: „Ich will dich nicht hören“.
 Through the so called parody-technique (which was very common in the baroque times) Bach reuses his wonderful music from the anniversary cantatas (BWV 213 & 214), which are otherwise bound to the specific occasions of the birthdays (the 11th birthday of Crown Prince Friedrich Christian of Saxony in BWV 213 and Maria Josepha in BWV 214).

 The 6th movement is a recitativo advancing the biblical story.
-In the 7th movement Bach alternates between a choral (performed by the soprano) and a recitativo (bass).
+In the 7th movement Bach alternates between a chorale (performed by the soprano) and a recitativo (bass).
 The singers are accompagnied by two oboi d’amore.
-The choral is the 6th verse of Martin Luthers „Gelobet seist du, Jesu Christ“ (see BWV 91).
+The chorale is the 6th verse of Martin Luthers „Gelobet seist du, Jesu Christ“ (see BWV 91).

 In the 8th movement Bach transformed an aria from BWV 214 (its 7th movement for bass „Kron und Preis gekrönter Damen“).
 The cantata closes with the 13th verse of Martin Luthers famous song „Vom Himmel hoch, da komm ich her“.